Computation of the classifying ring of formal modules: Computations of for certain classes of ring

-\begin{remark} In the proof of Theorem~\ref{quadratic case}, I show that the ideal $I^A_{p^m}$ in $A$ is principal for all $p$ not ramifying in $A$.
+\begin{remark} In the proof of Theorem \ref{quadratic case}, we show that the ideal $I^A_{p^m}$ in $A$ is principal for all $p$ not ramifying in $A$.
 It is worth mentioning that this means that $I^A_{p^m}$ is often principal even when the factors of $(p)$ in $A$ are not principal.
-For example, in the case of Example~\ref{square root of -5} (i.e., $A = \mathbb{Z}[\sqrt{-5}]$), the prime numbers $3,7,23,43,47,67,83,103$, and many others, all split as products of distinct nonprincipal primes, despite the class number of $\mathbb{Z}[\sqrt{-5}]$ being only $2$.
+For example, in the case of Example \ref{square root of -5} (i.e., $A = \mathbb{Z}[\sqrt{-5}]$), the class number is $2$, and the prime numbers $3,7,23,43,47,67,83,103$, and many others, all split as products of distinct nonprincipal primes.
 But $I^A_{p^m} \subseteq \mathbb{Z}[\sqrt{-5}]$ is still principal for those primes $p$ and for all positive integers $m$.

-Something similar happens in the case of Theorem~\ref{fourth root of -18}, i.e., $A$ the ring of integers in $\mathbb{Q}(\sqrt[4]{-18})$: the prime numbers $17, 41, 59, 107, 137, 179, 227$, and many others split in $A$ and have nonprincipal prime factors, but $I^A_{p^m} \subseteq A$ is still principal for those primes $p$ and for all positive integers $m$. \end{remark}
+Something similar happens in the case of Theorem \ref{fourth root of -18}, i.e., $A$ the ring of integers in $\mathbb{Q}(\sqrt[4]{-18})$: the prime numbers $17, 41, 59, 107, 137, 179, 227$, and many others split in $A$ and have nonprincipal prime factors, but $I^A_{p^m} \subseteq A$ is still principal for those primes $p$ and for all positive integers $m$. \end{remark}

-In~21.3.3A of~\cite{MR506881}, Hazewinkel explains that the extension $K = \mathbb{Q}(\sqrt[4]{-18})$ of $\mathbb{Q}$ has the property that the ideal $I^{A}_2$ of its ring of integers $A$ generated by $2$ and by all elements of the form $a-a^2$ is nonprincipal, and consequently $L^{A}$ is not a polynomial ring.
+In 21.3.3A of \cite{MR506881}, Hazewinkel explains that the extension $K = \mathbb{Q}(\sqrt[4]{-18})$ of $\mathbb{Q}$ has the property that the ideal $I^{A}_2$ of $A$ is nonprincipal, and consequently $L^{A}$ could not be a polynomial $A$-algebra.
 Hazewinkel does not attempt a computation of $L^A$, however.
 We now compute $L^A$ explicitly: \begin{theorem} Let $K = \mathbb{Q}(\sqrt[4]{-18})$, and let $A$ be the ring of integers of $K$.
 Let $S$ denote the set of all integers $>1$ which are not powers of $2$ or of $3$.
 Then we have an isomorphism of commutative graded $A$-algebras